STRUCTURE

 There are several reasons for this.
 It's a ritual that prepares students mentally for the session, and puts students in a condition to follow the rules.

 Cross movements are meant to stimulate the learning process by coordinating opposing sides of the body.
 Neuroscientists maintain that cross-body movements help the left and right hemispheres of the brain to connect, which activates something that makes it easier to learn.
-I begin the session with these.
+I begin the session with these exercises.
 They also get rid of excess energy and how strenuous I make them depends on the class.

-Eventually I go into slow made up tai-chi movements, and invite students to lead.
+Eventually I go into slow, made up tai-chi movements, and invite students to lead.
 It has to be slow.

 The change in energy levels is helpful with youth in the United States, where the attention span is low, I believe it's because of programs on television continuously interrupted by commercials.